zahntron/Icon-for-FadeIn/README.md

 # Icon-for-FadeIn
-A simplem SVG file for FadeIn on Linux
+A simple SVG file for FadeIn on Linux